Sirozha1337/faster-auto-subtitle/README.md

 # Automatic subtitles in your videos

+This is a fork of [auto_subtitle](https://github.com/m1guelpf/auto-subtitle) using [faster-whisper](https://github.com/SYSTRAN/faster-whisper) implementation.

-This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) ([faster-whisper](https://github.com/SYSTRAN/faster-whisper) implementation) to automatically generate and overlay subtitles on any video.
+This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.

 ## Installation